Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Deploy-NS/README.md

       * **IP Address:** `172.16.20.100`
       * **Netmask:** `255.255.255.0`
       * **IP Type:** SNIP
-      * Leave all other settings as default except remeber to **uncheck** "Enable Management Access control to support the below listed applications"
+      * Leave all other settings as default except remember to **uncheck** "Enable Management Access control to support the below listed applications"
-      * Confirm 'Yes' to the pop-up dialogue.
+      * Confirm 'Yes' to the pop-up dialog.

       ![NetScaler ADC EC2 Instance](images/AWS-EC2-nsadc-snip.gif)